oskarvonephesos/BSOUND/README.md

 # BSOUND

 This is BSOUND, a little live audio processing tool I have written in C using the portaudio and ncurses libraries.
-This is my first medium sized project in C, so a lot of the code is horrendous, but I'm slowly improving functionality and making BSOUND slightly better, as I learn more and more about C programming (among other things).
+This is my first medium sized project in C, so a lot of the code is horrendous, but I'm slowly improving functionality and making BSOUND incrementally better, as I learn more and more about C programming (among other things).

 # SYSTEM REQUIREMENTS